Kiyozawa Manshi: Intellectual influences

 Kiyozawa was attracted by three works, the Agongyō which are scriptures of early Indian Buddhism, Discourses of the Greek Philosopher Epictetus, and the Tannishō by Yuien, a disciple of Shinran.
-He did not get his urge to look toward the past from Honganji religious education or culture.
-Though, it was not unusual to look back to early Buddhism.
+He did not get his urge to look toward the past from Hongan-ji religious education or culture.
+However, it was not unusual to look back to early Buddhism.

 There were three main aspects of the Agongyō that he was attracted to: psychological insight into the Buddhist problem of spiritual ignorance, the personal relationship between the Buddha and his disciples and their commitment to drop anything for the path, and the psychological doubts expressed by the Buddha's students, which are resolved through dialogue.

 The second work that Kiyozawa was inspired by was the Discourses of Epictetus.
 Epictetus was believed to have been a handicapped former slave, but this did not stop his academic pursuits.
 This perseverance was admired by Kiyozawa as Epictetus believed that pain has its origins in the unenlightened aspect of the self, and that pain can only be relieved by growth in the enlightened aspect of the self.
 The individual must go through this process of the self.

 The third work that inspired him was the Tannishō which is the only one of the three works which came from the Shin school of Buddhism.
-Kiyozawa wanted to learn Shinran's thought but rejected Honganji which was built on Pure Land Patriarchs, Shinran's Kyōgyōshinshō, and Rennyo's letters.
+Kiyozawa wanted to learn Shinran's thought but rejected Hongan-ji which was built on Pure Land Patriarchs, Shinran's Kyōgyōshinshō, and Rennyo's letters.
 This text was somewhat exclusive as some say that it was limited to Shin clergy; Rennyo said that only those “karmically ready” should be allowed to view it.
 He thought the work was so relevant that he published it in the journal Seishinkai making it available to the public.
 His efforts were taken up by later generations which resulted in Rennyo's letters being replaced by the Tannishō as the core Japanese language text for transmitting Shin thought.
 Unlike the Mahāyāna sutras, these three works employ a dialogic style where specific problems are addressed, making them concrete.